PattyHarris/FullStackWebDevelopment/Bootstrap/Readme-Bootstrap.md

 1. First add the Devslopes img (in assests).
 Here we're not making the img part of the form group - it will stack on top of the form group.
 We added the bootstrap img-fluid class which re-sizes the img nicely inside the card.
 Using the Chrome inspector, you can see that the img-fluid class has a max-width of 100% (the image can only take up 100% of the parent, which is the card block) and a height of auto (resizes when the viewport resizes).

 2. We also added a signin-img class to provide some additional features, such as padding.
 The padding:
     0 2rem 2rem

 means 0 from the top, 2 rem from the left and right, and 2 rem from the bottom.

-REM: referes to the root font size - so if you're font is 12, 2REM means that the resulting value is 24.
+REM: refers to the root font size - so if you're font is 12, 2REM means that the resulting value is 24.
 R here stands for "root" - so root em.

 At the end of this tutorial, we set the size of the image to 70% which means that whatever the viewport changes to, the image will only take up 70% of that width.